A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Preliminaries and Model Formulation

 where \( w'_{vs} \) is the new, adjusted influence weight from \( v \) to \( s \).
 The use of the minimum ensures that the updated weights respect the upper bound of 1, consistent with the range of node thresholds.
+Because the influence added to each edge is directly proportional to $\alpha I_v$ and bounded by the $\min(1, \cdot)$ constraint, the amplification remains small and localized.
+The additive form of the amplification scheme reflects the additive nature of the threshold activation function in both the LT and PT models.
+This design ensures that the model remains consistent with the underlying interpretation of influence aggregation.
 Like other standard diffusion models, this process continues until no new nodes can be activated and is progressive, meaning nodes may go from inactive to active, but never the other way.
-Algorithm \ref{alg:pressure-threshold} gives the pseudocode for a Pressure Threshold diffusion.
+Algorithm~\ref{alg:pressure-threshold} summarizes the complete PT diffusion procedure.

+Conceptually, $\alpha$ serves as a reinforcement coefficient that encodes how strongly social feedback amplifies an individual's influence on their peers.
+Small values of $\alpha$ correspond to diffusion processes that behave similarly to the Linear Threshold model, while larger values produce stronger social reinforcement dynamics and faster saturation.
+Because $\alpha$ modulates the intensity of behavioral feedback rather than the network structure itself, in practice it can be treated as a tunable hyperparameter that reflects the degree of social reinforcement present in a given domain and could be estimated or calibrated from empirical diffusion traces, similar to contagion strength in epidemiological models or persuasion intensity in social influence studies \cite{10654694, pmlr-v80-kalimeris18a}.

+\begin{remark} As in the LT model, the influence of a seed set \(S \subseteq V\) under the PT model is defined as the expected number of activated nodes by the diffusion process initiated from \(S\), where the expectation is taken over the random thresholds. \end{remark}